the episode

 Kimberly Faith: That’s right.

-John McLarty: Like we said, when a quarterback makes a play and just know, we see it on TV.
-They’re pointed up, they’re pointing, they’re saying, God did this.
+John McLarty: Like we said, when a quarterback makes a play and just you know, we see it on TV.
+When they’re pointed up, they’re pointing, they’re saying, God did this.
 It’s a thing that started, I think, in the ’70s as athletes.
 It’s him.

 John McLarty: Yeah.
+Pointed heavenward.
+Yeah.
 And I love seeing that.

-John McLarty: do I think that’s a humble person.
+John McLarty: I think that’s a humble person.

 Kimberly Faith: Just to